pitonyak/ADPStampInventory/README.md

 - Optimizations are turned on for C++ using (`-O3`) because speed is important while processing large PCAP files.
 - While compiling, enable warning messages (`-Werror -Wall -Wextra`) to help find errors.
 - In test and debug, allow for memory error checking (`-fsanitize=undefined,address -fno-sanitize=alignment`) but this seriously affects runtime so do not include this in production or while dealing with large files.
 Enabling sanitize will probably require installing another package or there will be link errors.
+- Make is currently used to build but there is a move to use cmake, so install cmake.

+To summarize, on Ubuntu 20.0.4, install a standard C++ environment with gcc, g++, Python 3, make, and cmake.

+### C++ Libraries

+On Ubuntu, install the libraries:

+- libpcap-dev

+Other libraries are expected to be used for some in-progress projects, and this list will be updated.

+### Python Modules

-Usually pip is used to install packages for Python; on Ubuntu, use "sudo apt install python3-pip"
+Usually pip is used to install packages for Python; on Ubuntu, use "sudo apt install python3-pip".

-Python is likely to use scapy, numpy, Scikit-learn, and tensorflow.

-The following libraries probably need to be installed on a standard system for Python using pip install:
+The following Python modules should be installed on a standard system for Python using pip install:

 - contourpy
 - cycler